 There has also been a strong correlation between consuming high fibre food like whole-grain foods (e.g. brown bread, brown rice, rolled oats), vegetables, legumes and decreased risk of bowel cancer [21,24].

 A study from Cancer Research UK points out that consuming foods high in fibre can reduce the risk of bowel cancer .

 Fibre-rich foods such as veggies, pulses and cereals may affect the colonic microbiota and host metabolism to alter disease risk in several ways .

 Fibre is also known to dilute human faeces and at the same time increase the frequency and movements of bowels thereby reducing the time the harmful chemicals stay in the body.

 A Chemical known as Butyrate is produced in the bowel when in contact with the fibre.
 This chemical reduces the probability of tumours developing in the bowel .

 Less Saturated Fat

-The below infographic from cancer atlas summarises the risk factors related to the different type of cancers.
+The below infographic from the cancer atlas summarises the risk factors related to the different types.